How to Set up and Run Virtual Appointments as a Practitioner | FullscriptPractice Management

 How do you set up a virtual appointment and allow clients or patients to schedule their appointments online?
 We’ve broken it down into some simple steps to help get you started.

-1. Set up online self-scheduling for patients
+1. Set up Online Self-Scheduling for Patients

+When it comes to virtual scheduling, make it as easy as possible for patients to schedule an appointment with you.
+This can be done by offering online self-scheduling.
 If your office phone is the only way patients or clients can schedule appointments, the ability to get a timely appointment is not only limited by the number of appointment slots, but also by your phone lines, schedulers, and office hours.
 Without online scheduling in place, you might end up spending hours on the phone, instead of treating patients.
-(22)(2)(24)
+(22)(2)(24) Studies have shown that both patients and practitioners enjoy the flexibility, time savings, and automated reminders that come with online scheduling.
+(19)

+In the days leading up to your virtual appointment with a patient, you can send an automated appointment reminder by email or text.
+You can also send one an hour before the appointment.
 An email appointment reminder is also an opportunity to make sure you’ve received everything you need from the patient, like proof of insurance, signed consent forms, or necessary test results before the visit.
-(23)
+(23) You can also include information and tips to help your patients get their device and space set up for the virtual visit.
+(3)

-3. Get ready for the live virtual appointment
+3. Get Ready for the Live Virtual Appointment

 Right before you conduct your virtual appointment, make sure you’re calling from a quiet place that also has a reliable Wi-Fi connection.
 You want it to be easy to hear your patients, and for them to hear you.
 Make sure other devices are placed on silent mode or are turned off, so there aren’t any unexpected interruptions.
 Wear whatever you’d typically wear in an office setting, and test the video on your device to ensure you can make clear eye contact on the screen.
+Since you’ve already scheduled your patient’s virtual appointment and set up automatic reminders, they should have easy access to the appointment link.
+(20)

-4. Start the live virtual appointment
+4. Start the Live Virtual Appointment

 When it’s time for the virtual appointment, take a moment to test out the audio and video quality.
 When first connecting, your browser will likely give you a prompt to confirm that you want the platform to have access to your device’s camera and microphone.
 Be sure you provide the required permissions.
+When your patient joins your virtual session, you’ll most likely receive a notification.
+Once your patient enters the virtual appointment, be sure to make eye contact when greeting them so they feel instantly connected, and make sure they can see and hear you clearly.

-5. Conduct the virtual appointment
+5. Conduct the Virtual Appointment

+During your virtual care session, you can screen share with your patient and go through valuable information in their chart or perhaps look at photos.
+You can also share any medical documents, such as blood test results, in a secure manner.
+Do you recommend and provide supplements to your patients?
+Integrating an EHR with a virtual supplement dispensary such as Fullscript is an easy and cost-effective way to improve patient adherence, expand your recommendations, hold virtual appointments, and add an additional revenue stream to your practice — all from one dashboard.
 If you’re using an EHR that’s integrated with Fullscript during a virtual visit, you can effortlessly screen share the Fullscript catalog with patients.
 Walk them through the Fullscript supplement catalog, and show them the products you’d like them to use — without ever leaving your EHR window.
 You can guide patients through the process of finding specific supplements.
 You can browse the catalog or go over specific recommendations you’ve put together.
+Overall, a virtual visit is a great time to make sure your patients or clients are comfortable using any digital healthcare tools you offer and improve patient adherence to treatment plans.
+(5)(21)

 Did you know?
 Practitioners who have integrated their Fullscript supplement dispensaries with an EHR see an average increase of 16% or more in revenue per month — and more than 33% of supplement recommendations are filled when an EHR is integrated with Fullscript.